pal03377/master-thesis/thesis.typ

   caption: [Use Case Diagram for the Athena System],
 ) <useCaseModelAthena>

-// - The researcher can easily _change the suggestion algorithm_ to explore different approaches to generating feedback suggestions.
 // - The researcher can _inspect usage statistics_ about the acceptance rate of feedback suggestions and more.
 This enables them to evaluate the effectiveness of the system under evaluation.
 // - The researcher can _test modules independently of the LMS_ to ensure that they work as intended without having to prepare a test exercise in the LMS and go through the process of setting up the exercise and submitting one or multiple submissions.
 The use cases of a researcher within Athena are shown in @useCaseModelAthena.
-Athena enables them to _change the suggestion algorithms_, thereby enabling various approaches for optimizing tutor feedback.
-Furthermore, the researcher can _inspect usage statistics_ related to the system's assessment modules to evaluate their effectiveness and how frequently the generated feedback is accepted or modified.
+Athena enables them to _inspect usage statistics_ related to the system's assessment modules to evaluate their effectiveness and how frequently the generated feedback is accepted or modified (#frlink(<frInspectUsageStatistics>))
-Lastly, the researcher can _test the suggestion generation independently of the LMS_, which eliminates the need for test exercise configurations within Artemis.
-This approach facilitates more efficient verification of module functionality.
+Also, the researcher can _test the suggestion generation independently of the LMS_, which eliminates the need for test exercise configurations within Artemis.
+This approach facilitates more efficient verification of module functionality (#frlink(<frTestSuggestionGeneration>)).
 Overall, these capabilities allow the researcher to significantly improve the effectiveness of the Athena system.

 === Analysis Object Model